-The program is focused on working with landholders in the cane industry to improve nutrient management, pesticide management, and irrigation practices while also improving productivity and profitability.
-Growers will receive agronomic and technical support, as well as limited financial incentives, to address barriers to change.
+The program works with landholders in the cane industry to improve nutrient management, pesticide management, and irrigation practices on farm while maintaining or improving productivity and profitability.
+Growers receive agronomic and technical support, as well as financial incentives, to address barriers to change.

 The program targets greater retention of chemicals and nutrients in the paddock and aims to establish enduring economic drivers to maintain best practice that will lead to ongoing water quality improvement.

 The MWWQP focusses on sugar industry practice change in two priority catchments, the Plane and Pioneer, to reduce pesticide and dissolved inorganic nitrogen (DIN) loads.
 Results so far show the program is well on track to meet or exceed these targets.